gdkjrygh/sealtalk-desktop/README.md

 ## Download Links

-We do support Windows 32, Windows 64, Mac OS X,so please go check it :
+We do support Windows, Mac OS X,so please go check it :

 http://www.rongcloud.cn/downloads